belbert/VCVTB/IN/README.md

 **_The procedure is awaiting updates_**

 The procedure below is a generalized representation of the necessary steps for a complete VCVTB simulation.
-Details per module will be added later.
+Specific details per module will be added dropwise.

 Generalised Procedure
 ---------